 Flipping the laptop upside-down you’ll notice a clean underbelly, with some cooling grills on top and two speakers carved on the sides.
 You can’t easily access the internals but it’s not really that complicated either.
 You’ll have to get rid of about a dozen Torx T5 screws and then you’ll be able to access the memory and the storage drive and you’ll be able to upgrade them, but more about those a bit later.

-Lifting the lid-cover, you’ll notice a rather familiar interior, the only thing that this laptop has and the Prime didn’t being a small HDD LED indicator on the top-right side.
-Besides that, there’s the same large palm-rest, the same keyboard and trackpad.
+Lifting the lid-cover, you’ll notice a rather familiar interior.
+In fact, the only difference between this laptop and the UX301 Prime is the activity LED indicator on the top-right side, which is missing here.
+This aside tough, the two laptops share a similar palm-rest, keyboard and trackpad design.

 Keyboard and trackpad